November 18th, 2017 - January 20, 2018

 Nancy Davidson would like to thank her production assistants for their valuable contributions in helping to realize this exhibition: Alex Branch, Caio Sorrentino, aricoco, Marissa Petteniti, Ben Browne, Maddi Seely, John Weine and Chen-Ling Tsao.

-As part of the exhibition, Locust Projects will be hosting a performance by Slim Ninja (Jason A. Rodriguez) on Saturday, November 18th, 2017 and Tuesday, Dec 5, 2017 with performances starting promptly at 7:30pm and 9:00 pm.
+As part of the exhibition, Locust Projects will be hosting a performance by Yummy Ninja (Deandre Brown) on Tuesday, Dec 5, 2017 with performances starting promptly at 7:30pm and 8:30 pm.

 Locust Projects will host a Practice + Process panel discussion with Nancy Davidson joined by Antonia Wright, Miami-based multidisciplinary artist, Billie Lynn, University of Miami Associate Professor of Sculptor and Associate Chair & Graduate of the UM Art & Art History Department, and Juleisy y Karla (Giovanni Profera and Josue Garcia), Miami-based performance artists.

 Nancy Davidson: p e r Sway exhibition notes were authored by Locust Projects Exhibitions Manager Ricardo Mor.

 This exhibition is made possible in part by a Funding Arts Network grant.
 Image Credit: Studio LHOOQ